 WELCOME TO THE SALFORD FRIENDLY ANGLERS SOCIETY The Salford Friendly Anglers Society was instituted on the 2nd of April 1817, and is by some considerable margin the worlds oldest angling society.
 We would like to invite you to join us via our free membership option, to join what has become the River Irwell and its tributaries largest environmental lobbying group.
-Our three primary objectives are: 1.
+Our four primary objectives are: 1.
 To raise the profile, and public awareness of the River Irwell as a leisure facility.
 2. To ensure that our local authorities, United Utilities and the Environment Agency continue to … Continue Reading..........

 As a result of the passing of the Friendly Societies Act in 1817 a group of like minded anglers in Salford, Lancashire decided to institute a Friendly Society for the benefit of local anglers.
 As well as offering fishing on the local River Irwell, society members as part of their subscriptions … .......continue reading